CHFS: Child & Family Studies (Undergraduate)

 Attributes: Liberal

 This study provides an overview of child welfare services in the United States from both historical and contemporary perspectives.
 Topics may include child maltreatment and protection, preventive family services, the range of out-of-home placements, and the impact of poverty on the lives of families involved in the child welfare system.
 Note: This course aligns with the Community and Human Services Area of Study guidelines for Knowledge of Service Delivery.
-This course was previously CHS-253614 Child Welfare in the United States.
+This course is part of the BS in Public Health program.

 Attributes: Liberal

-This study provides students with an overview of theories, research, and interventions related to childhood stress and trauma and their effects into adulthood.
-Students will learn the signs and symptoms of stress and trauma, as well as strategies to help children cope and develop resiliency.
-Note: This course aligns with the Community and Human Services Area of Study guidelines for Knowledge of Human Behavior, Skills and Application and Integration.
+This study provides students with an overview of theories, research, and interventions related to children who have experienced stress and trauma.
+Students will learn the signs and symptoms of stress and trauma as well as strategies to help children cope and develop resiliency.
+The impact of present day trauma will be considered in the context of historical, generational and racial trauma in the lives of children and families.
+Note: This course aligns with the Community and Human Services Area of Study guidelines for Diversity, Knowledge of Human Behavior, Skills and Application and Integration.

 Attributes: Liberal